-Normal operations (everyone coming into work on their scheduled time) is Plan A. Plan B is instituted in an emergency and requires essential staff (UK HealthCare, Physical Plant, Auxiliary Services, IT, etc.) to report to work.
-Plan B is outlined in HR Policy and Procedure #71.0, University Emergencies.
-[Note: Essential employees are required to come to work on a normal schedule regardless of any Plan B delays, closures, or cancellations.]
-If you are unsure if you are an “essential employee”, see below for details or contact your supervisor.
+Normal operations (everyone coming into work on their scheduled time) is Plan A. Plan B is instituted in an emergency and requires designated staff (UK HealthCare, Physical Plant, Auxiliary Services, IT, etc.) to report to work.
+Plan B is outlined in Human Resources Policy and Procedure (HRP&P) #71.0, University Emergencies.
+[Note: Designated employees are required to come to work on a normal schedule regardless of any delays or closures.]
+If you are unsure if you are a designated employee, see below for details or contact your supervisor.

-- How do I know if I am an essential employee?
+4. How do I know if I am a designated employee?

-You should be notified of your status by your department.
-In general, essential-status employees include but are not necessarily limited to:
+You should be notified of your status by your supervisor.
+In general, designated employees include but are not necessarily limited to:

 - All UK HealthCare employees (payroll area 1500), which includes all those working in hospitals, clinics, clinical departments of the College of Medicine and administrative units (except where indicated by the employee’s supervisor).
 View the UK HealthCare policy on Plan B staffing during university emergencies here.

 If you have questions, please check with your supervisor to confirm your status.

-- Will work done by essential employees during periods of closures or cancellations count as "comp time"?
+5. Will work done by designated employees during periods of closures or cancellations count as "comp time?"

-- How should regular, non-essential employees indicate delay or closure time on their timesheets?
+6. How should regular, non-designated employees indicate delay or closure time on their timesheets?

 One of the following two scenarios should apply (employees who work from home should check with their supervisors to confirm which applies to them):

-An employee working from home whose work depends on other employees or departments to complete work would fall under the Emergency Closing hours guideline (employee would not work until University re-opening) and receive Emergency Closing compensatory time or pay for hours of emergency closure.
+An employee working from home whose work is dependent upon other employees or departments to complete work would fall under the Emergency Closing hours guideline (employee would not work until University re-opening) and receive Emergency Closing compensatory time or pay for hours of emergency closure.

 An employee working from home whose work does not depend upon other employees or departments would work as normal (their working from home is not impacted by Emergency Closing) and not receive Emergency Closing hours as compensatory time or pay.

-- What happens if an essential employee doesn't report to work on time during a Plan B closure or delay?
+8. What happens if a designated employee doesn't report to work on time during a Plan B closure or delay?

-Per HR Policy & Procedure 71.0, essential employees who are required to work during a period of emergency, but who do not report to work as scheduled, shall be subject to corrective action up to and including termination of employment.
-Non-essential employees who are unable to report to work at the delayed University opening time must take the additional time away from work as Vacation Leave.
-NOTE: If an employee is already scheduled to be off work (Vacation Leave, Temporary Disability Leave, Funeral Leave, etc.), he/she does not get additional emergency closing leave.
+Per HR Policy & Procedure #71.0, designated employees who are required to work during a period of emergency, but who do not report to work as scheduled, may be subject to corrective action up to and including termination of employment.
+NOTE: If an employee is already scheduled to be off work (Vacation Leave, Temporary Disability Leave, Funeral Leave, etc.), he or she does not get additional emergency closing leave.
 The time should remain as vacation leave, temporary disability leave, etc.

-- Do essential employees (non-UK HealthCare) working non-standard schedules receive the same Emergency Closing leave time as employees who work 8:00 a.m. to 4:30 (or 5:00) p.m.?
+10. Do non-designated employees (non-UK HealthCare) working non-standard schedules receive the same Emergency Closing leave time for delayed openings as employees who work 8 a.m. to 4:30 (or 5) p.m.?

-UK HealthCare facilities operate on a normal schedule during University delays or closures: As a result, employees in these areas are considered essential and should report to work at their regular start time.
+UK HealthCare facilities operate on a normal schedule during University delays or closures.
+As a result, employees in these areas are considered designated and should report to work at their regular start time.

-Employees in health care colleges have been designated as either essential or non-essential.
+Employees in health care colleges have been classified as either designated or non-designated.
 Employees should check with supervisors if they have any questions about their status.
-Please note: With a recent policy change effective January 19, 2011, essential employees in clinical departments of the College of Medicine on the UK HealthCare payroll (1500 personnel area) will no longer receive equivalent time off (at a future date) for hours worked during an official University closing or delay.
+Employees in clinical departments of the College of Medicine on the UK HealthCare payroll (1500 personnel area) will not receive equivalent time off (at a future date) for hours worked during an official University closing or delay.

 For details regarding UK HealthCare policy regarding Plan B staffing for University Emergencies, click here.